MitocGroup/www/views/blog/posts/2017/11/aws-re-invent-2017-serverless-chalk-talk.md

   </a>
 </div>

-What I’m trying to convey is that doing the right thing on behalf of the customers and partners won’t necessary get you on Forbes’ or Fortune’s cover, but will definitely get you noticed by your industry peers and promote you in sharing your experience with others.
+What I'm trying to convey is that doing the right thing on behalf of the customers and partners won't necessary get you on Forbes' or Fortune's cover, but will definitely get you noticed by your industry peers and promote you in sharing your experience with others.
 See you next week in Vegas and looking forward to [AWS re:Invent 2017](https://reinvent.awsevents.com/).